hyperledger/web3j/README.rst

 - `Othera <https://www.othera.com.au/>`_ for the great things they are building on the platform
 - `Finhaus <http://finhaus.com.au/>`_ guys for putting me onto Nethereum
 - `bitcoinj <https://bitcoinj.github.io/>`_ for the reference Elliptic Curve crypto implementation
-- Everyone involved in the Ethererum project and its surrounding ecosystem
+- Everyone involved in the Ethereum project and its surrounding ecosystem
 - And of course the users of the library, who've provided valuable input & feedback